apache/druid/docs/ingestion/data-management.md

 ## Kill Task

-Kill tasks delete all information about a segment and removes it from deep storage.
+The kill task deletes all information about segments and removes them from deep storage.
 Segments to kill must be unused (used==0) in the Druid segment table.

 The available grammar is: